 If you want to collect your passport from the Embassy before a visa decision has been made, your application will be withdrawn.
 Note that the application fee is non-refundable, and when you reapply for a visa you will have to lodge another application, submit your biometric information and pay the visa fee once again.

 Urgent and Compassionate Cases

-Your visa application will considered for immediate processing for urgent and compassionate reasons.
+Your visa application will be considered for immediate processing due to urgent and compassionate reasons.
 You should inform the staff at the application centre if the situation is urgent and there are valid reasons for travel.
-The Embassy accepts urgent and compassionate cases in very few conditions and you must provide proof for the following circumstances:
+The Embassy accepts urgent and compassionate cases under certain conditions and you must provide proof for the following circumstances:

 - Terminal illness or death of an immediate family member i.e. the applicant's mother, father, brother, sister, husband, wife, son or daughter; or

 - Emergency medical treatment which includes people travelling with a carer.

 What is the Visa Processing Time?

 The Embassies usually process 90% of non-settlement applications in 3 weeks, 98% in 6 weeks and 100% in 12 weeks of the application date.
 If the visa processing gets delayed, the Embassy will publish about it on its website to explain what is happening.

 If the Embassy has taken more than 15 working days to process a non-settlement visa and if nothing has been published on the website, you can email the VFS call centre

 who will forward your email to the Embassy.
 The Embassy never responds to enquiries if they are contacted beyond a stipulated time.